 Using Negative Keywords to Exclude Irrelevant PPC Search Terms

 The ultimate reason for using negative keywords is to keep your PPC Return on Investment (ROI) as high as possible.
-The last thing you want are your PPC ads shown to anyone not looking for your product or service.
+The last thing you want are your PPC ads shown to anyone who does not want your product or service.

 If the person making the search is not looking for what you’re offering, you risk them clicking an ad for something they’re not interested in which will waste your budget.